craftcms/docs/docs/nitro/2.x/node.md

 Binding the port to `0.0.0.0` means it will be available on all interfaces, meaning both inside and outside the web container.

 ::: tip
-Depending on your front end build setup, you may also need to provide your site with a base URL for the node server.
+Depending on your front end build setup, you may also need to provide your site with a base URL for the Node.js server.
 In this case, it would mean changing `http://localhost:8080` to `http://starterblog.nitro:3000`.
 :::